Zhcyoung/BEPH/README.md

 ## Key Features

-This is the repo for the paper XXXXXXX led by ZhaochangYang and XXXXX:
+This is the repo for the paper **A foundation model for generalizable cancer diagnosis and survival prediction from histopathological images** led by ZhaochangYang and TingWei:

 - BEPH is pre-trained on 11 million histopathological images  from TCGA with self-supervised learning
 - BEPH has been validated in multiple cancer detection  and survival prediction tasks